myrrlyn/apocrypha.es/priv/archive/2gouvd.md

 able to domesticate the wildlife there, and herds of enormous shaggy centipedes, rock-skinned cattle, and sky-drakes are common sights on the horizon.
-How the Orcs manage to hide them from Breton raiders is something of a mystery, but hunters have never had much success against the Orcs' flocks.
+How the Orcs manage to hide them from Breton raiders is something of a mystery, but hunters have never had much success against the Orcs’ flocks.
 They have also managed to cultivate wild grains, though as plants cannot be driven, these fields are burned far more regularly.